RogerParkinson/madura-workflows/README.md

 ## madura-workflow-impl

 ### Deploying
 This is the UI and it builds a war file you can deploy to an application server such as Tomcat 7.
 There are a number of configuration options to turn this into a production application, especially the location of the bundles.
 These are all in config.properties.

-The maven build copies the example processes into the PROJECT/bundles directory.
+The maven build copies the example processes into the PROJECT/bundles directory of this project.

+## madura-workflow-headless

+This project builds an uber jar file that can be used to run the background processes if you want to separate them from the UI.
+By default the background runs in the war file from madura-workflow-impl so this project is optional.
+Instructions for using headless are in the impl documentation.

 ### Demo Script
 There is a demo script and other documentation on the ui [here](http://www.madurasoftware.com/madura-workflow-impl.pdf).
 See 'Running the Application'.